kedro-org/kedro-plugins/kedro-datasets/CONTRIBUTING.md

 #### Experimental datasets

-The requirements for experimental datasets are more flexible and these datasets are not maintained by the Kedro TSC.
+The requirements for experimental datasets are more flexible and these datasets are not maintained by the Kedro TSC maintainers.
 Experimental datasets:

 1. Do not need to be fully documented but must have docstrings explaining their use.
 2. Do not need to run as part of regular CI/CD jobs.